sjcobb/perses-embed-example/README.md

 - install Perses packages
   - npm i @perses-dev/components
   - Note: CSS errors will be fixed as part of: https://github.com/perses/perses/issues/894
+  - Make lodash-es an explicit dependency instead of a dev dependency

 ### Custom Charts